autechjobs/website/src/pages/blog/break-into-tech.md

 ![](/images/maroon-paprika.png)

-Monica Mendez on the top left, involving herself with a tech team.
+Monica Mendes hosting the  ServerlessDays ANZ 2020.

 # Finding a tech job as an immigrant in Australia: &#xA;&#xA;